fukaraca/worth2watch/README.md

 - Insert API key to env file which's been provided by [TMDB](https://www.themoviedb.org).
-- If you use provided docker-compose file, uncomment the stated lines properly and delete the prioring.
-After starting Docker daemon, run
- `docker-compose up -d` .
+- If you use provided docker-compose file(this is the default setting), after starting Docker daemon, run `docker-compose up -d` .

 Now, PostgreSQL, Redis and application must be running.

 In case using local Psql and Redis, You need to create a database and name it in accordance with config.env>>DB_NAME value.
+Also you must uncomment the stated lines on config.env properly and delete the prioring keys.
+This is a must because former values were for Dockerized option.
+Since you are using localhost, it needs to be changed.
 And now, you can simply

 ` go run .`